Radii of proton emitters

-\paragraph{Hamiltonian and parameters.} --- Unless stated otherwise, the exterior complex scaling is carried out with $R_{0} = 20$\,fm and the rotation angle $\theta = \pi/4$.
-The depth of the WS potential, $V_0$, is varied to control the resonance energy; all remaining parameters follow the `universal' WS parameterization \cite{Dudek1981}.
-The Berggren basis employs the complex-momentum contour $k = 0 \rightarrow 0.3-0.2i\rightarrow 0.5-0.15i\rightarrow 0.6\rightarrow0.8\rightarrow 1.2\rightarrow 2\rightarrow 4\rightarrow 6$ (all in fm$^{-1}$).
-Each segment is discretized with $80$ points.
-For real-time propagation, we project the contour onto the real axis, thereby restoring the Hamiltonian's Hermiticity and ensuring norm (density) conservation.
-In practice, the initial wave function within a sphere of radius \(R_{\rm cut} = 50\)\,fm is expanded in real-momentum space.
-Noticing this procedure does not impact the asymptotic boundary condition, the results remain unaffected as long as \(R_{\rm cut}\) exceeds the spatial extent of the localized initial wave function and the analysis region used for evaluating the radius and other observables (see videos in the Supplemental Material~\cite{SM}).
-The parameter $r_{\rm TPA}$ is chosen to match the radii obtained from the complex-scaling and time-dependent analyses.
+\textit{Hamiltonian and parameters} ---Unless stated otherwise, the exterior complex scaling is carried out with $R_{0} = 20$\,fm and the rotation angle $\theta = \pi/4$.
+The WS depth $V_0$ is adjusted to set the resonance energy, while all other parameters follow the ``universal'' WS parametrization~\cite{Dudek1981}.
+The Berggren basis is built on the contour $k = 0 \rightarrow 0.3-0.2i\rightarrow 0.5-0.15i\rightarrow 0.6\rightarrow0.8\rightarrow 1.2\rightarrow 2\rightarrow 4\rightarrow 6$ fm$^{-1}$, with 80 points per segment (numerical uncertainty $<1\%$).
+For the real-time propagation, we project the contour onto the real axis to restore Hermiticity and conserve norm, expanding the initial wave function in a real-momentum basis within $R_{\rm cut}=50$ fm.
+Results are practically unchanged provided $R_{\rm cut}$ exceeds the spatial extent of the localized initial state and the analysis region (see SM videos~\cite{SM}).
+The matching radius $r_{\rm TPA}$ is chosen to match the radii from the complex-scaling and time-dependent analyses.

-\paragraph{Complex radius.} --- Figure~\ref{fig:Complex_radius_scaling} shows the wave function of the resonant state in $^{15}$F at $Q_p=2.06$\,MeV along the real-$r$ axis and along the rotated contour $\cal C$.
+\textit{Complex radius}---Figure~\ref{fig:Complex_radius_scaling} shows the wave function of the resonant state in $^{15}$F at $Q_p=2.06$\,MeV along the real-$r$ axis and along the rotated contour $\cal C$.
 The wave function is localized in the nuclear interior, and it decays exponentially inside the barrier.
-Outside the outer turning point $r_{\rm o}$, the resonant wave function $u(r)$ exhibits oscillatory behavior.
+Outside the outer turning point $r_{\rm o}$, the outgoing boundary condition induces the expected oscillatory behavior of the resonant wave function $u(r)$.
 The rotation radius $R_0$ defining the contour $\cal C$ is chosen beyond $r=r_{\rm o}$.
-With this choice, the rotated wave function $u(\tilde{r})$ quickly decays to zero.
+With this choice, the rotated wave function $u(\tilde{r})$ is exponentially damped and rapidly vanishes along the contour.
 As shown in Table~S1 of SM \cite{SM}, the computed complex rms radii are practically independent of the choice of $\cal C$.

 For bound states, the complex radius $\tilde{r}_{\rm rms}$ reduces to the usual rms radius $r_{\rm rms} $.
 Once the state crosses the decay threshold, it becomes a resonance characterized by a complex energy $\tilde{E}$, where the real part $Q_p$ corresponds to the average value of energy and the imaginary part $\Gamma$ is related to the energy uncertainty~\cite{Berggren1968, Berggren1996}.
 The same interpretation applies to any complex quantity commuting with the Hamiltonian~\cite{Berggren1968, Berggren1996}, and can be extended to self-adjoint operators---such as the radius operator---within the framework of tempered ultradistributions and Gel'fand triplets by considering the leading-order terms in $\Gamma$~\cite{Bollini19961,Bollini19962,Civitarese1999}.